 Summer is an opportune time for many things: mowing the lawn, exercising outdoors, temporarily running away from all adult responsibilities (AKA going on holiday) and trying things you’ve never done before, such as falling in love or, you know, wearing a romper.

-Trousers with shorter legs have two main advantages: they allow air to circulate around that sweaty shin-ankle area (shankles?), and they proffer a welcome alternative to regular trousers, which although objectively fine, can get pretty boring if worn day in, day out.
+Cropped trousers have two main advantages: they allow air to circulate that sweaty shin-ankle area, and they proffer a welcome alternative to regular trousers, which although objectively fine, can get pretty dull if worn day in, day out.

 But tread carefully.
 Opt for the wrong crop and you’ll be left convincing your mum that no, seriously, you haven’t robbed her three-quarter threads.
 The perfect length for a cropped trouser ends a couple of inches above your ankle.